GwitcherG/Gangster-Baby-Renamer-BOT/README.md

 * `DB_URL`  - Mongo Database URL from https://cloud.mongodb.com/

 * `DB_NAME`  - Your database name from mongoDB.
-Default will be 'my'
+Default will be 'Cluster0'

 * `FORCE_SUB` - your force sub channel username without @